 Clearly, patients can suffer when these, and other issues, make it hard for doctors to practice at their highest standards.
 For example, research shows that medication errors increase when health care professionals feel rushed or fatigued (among other factors).

 Additionally, experts consider time constraints, such as rushed appointments, a major cause of missed or wrong diagnoses.
 Why?
 It’s natural for everyone, including doctors, to rely on mental shortcuts when time and/or resources are limited.
-In these instances, doctors can make quick assumptions which not only increases the likelihood of missed disease warnings signs, but it can lead to poor decision-making as well.
+In these instances, doctors can make quick assumptions which not only increases the likelihood of missing disease warnings signs, but it can lead to poor decision-making as well.

 Not only does fatigue and rushing degrade the level of care, research shows that care degrades as the workday progresses.
 How can these not be related?